Teenie Matlock: Research

-Matlock's research has made significant contributions to both basic and applied science.
-Her research on fictive motion has demonstrated that the way we process this type of figurative language is comparable to the way we process and engage in actual motion.
+Matlock's research on fictive motion has demonstrated that the way we process this type of figurative language is comparable to the way we process and engage in actual motion.
 Matlock's subsequent research demonstrated that engaging with fictive motion sentences influences people's understanding of time.
-In this study, after reading and illustrating a fictive motion sentence like The bike path runs alongside the creek, study participants were more likely to answer an ambiguous question Next Wednesday's meeting has been moved forward two days.
+In this study, after reading and illustrating a fictive motion sentence like The bike path runs alongside the creek, study participants were more likely to answer the statement and question Next Wednesday's meeting has been moved forward two days.
 What day is the meeting now that it has been rescheduled? with the answer Friday rather than Monday, in contrast to those who read the non-figurative sentence The bike path is next to the creek.
 Findings suggested that participants' thinking about time was influenced by imagining the forward motion in the fictive motion sentence.
 This finding was replicated in two subsequent studies in this paper.
-This work has deepened our basic understanding of how people process figurative language.
+This work has deepened our understanding of how people process figurative language.